 From Sonic Retro

-The furthest along in terms of known bosses in the game, Metal Sonic's boss fight was fully programmed into the game, with a rudimentary form of aggressive AI that would charge Sonic the Hedgehog.
-While Chris Senn had drawn up a number of possible variants to Metal Sonic, none were actually utilized during the production of Sonic X-treme.
+The furthest along in terms of known bosses in the game, Mecha Sonic's boss fight was fully programmed into the game, with a rudimentary form of aggressive AI that would charge Sonic the Hedgehog.
+While Chris Senn had drawn up a number of possible variants to Mecha Sonic, none were actually utilized during the production of Sonic X-treme.

 Fang the Sniper

 A third boss fight, played in an unknown green arena, featured a giant floating gemstone in place of a proper boss.
 Prerelease screenshots do not appear to show the gemstone moving from its place in the center of the arena, but the boss does feature a unique set of animations.
 Christina Coffin recalls having programmed a total of four bosses for Project Condor: Fang the Sniper, Mecha Sonic, an "evil Sonic", and a fourth "dumb AI" placeholder boss which lacked the complicated programming of the former three.

 While most of what is known about the proposed boss encounters is restricted to concept art and screenshots, two boss encounters were given the full writeup, as explained on Chris Senn's Sonic Xtreme Compendium.